Skip to main content

 When my wife and I bought this house nearly 6 years ago, we made some upgrades.
 We put on a metal roof, replacing the original shingles, replaced the floor in the kitchen, both bathrooms and the downstairs den.

-We ended up upgrading the pellet stove twice and added some insulation, one of the jobs I want to do in the coming year is to insulate the garage, mostly to keep the freezers we have in the garage from becoming damaged.
-It's only in HGTV shows that the work to improve your home is done all at once and somehow in 1 hour.
+We ended up upgrading the pellet stove (twice!) and added some insulation; one of the jobs I want to do in the coming year is to insulate the garage, mostly to keep the freezers we have in the garage from becoming damaged.
+It's only in various home improvement shows that the work to improve your home is done all at once and somehow in 1 hour.
 For most of us its an ongoing never ending project.

 One of the important improvements that I've been wanting to make but have kept putting off for various reasons has been solar panels.
 Now, I'm thinking that it may be time to least do something.

 The average cost for installation is, well, the same cost.
-Between 15K and up to $36,000, once again depending on factors like installation size, local ordinances, etc. In the US, there used to be a few deductions and incentives that would reduce the cost by $10,000 to $24,500.
-You could, again in some cases, sell the power that you were not using back to the electric company.
-Thus reducing your bill even more.
+Between 15K and up to $36,000, once again depending on factors like installation size, local ordinances, etc. In the US, there used to be a few deductions and incentives that would reduce the cost by anywhere between $10,000 to $24,500.
+You could, again in some cases, sell the power that you were not using back to the electric company, thus reducing your bill even more.
 Thanks to the current political climate in this country, those incentives have either disappeared or greatly been reduced.
+Those incentives were largely in the form of national and state tax breaks and credits, at least they may still be available at the state level.

 It's for these reasons why I have either kept putting off solar panel installation or have managed to delay it.
 Now, thanks to what is called "plug in" or "balcony" solar panels, I really don't have an excuse anymore.
 However there are real limits, and some real advantages to such a system.
 In this article, I hope to go over both.